Azure/azure-sdk-for-js/sdk/storage/storage-file-share/samples/javascript/README.md

 ## Prerequisites

-The sample code is compatible with Node.js.
-The samples are compatible with Node.js >= 8.0.0, except the samples that use the async `for await` syntax.
-Samples that use the async `for await` syntax require a version of Node that is compatible with that syntax (>= 10.0.0).
+The sample are compatible with Node.js >= 8.0.0, except for the samples that use the async `for await` syntax, which require Node.js >= 10.0.0.

 You need [an Azure subscription][freesub] and [an Azure Storage account][azstorage] to run these sample programs.
 Samples retrieve credentials to access the storage account from environment variables.
 See each individual sample for details on which environment variables it requires to function.